thprod/django_project/README.md

 # django_project
-A project by Daniel Elliot and Taylor Hicks.
+A project by Daniel Elliott and Taylor Hicks.